simul/simul.github.io/ref/simul/sky/baseskyrenderer.md

 Some API's permit transfer of data sequentially in memory to textures (e.g. DirectX 9), some expect cuboid blocks of texels to be filled (e.g. OpenGL).
 The unwanted function should be implemented as a stub, with an assert() or some other fail condition, to make sure it is never called.
+<a name="SetPlanet"></a>
+### void SetPlanet(simul::sky::uid u, simul::sky::Moon m, simul::crossplatform::Texture tex, bool do_lighting)
+Create a planet, identified by the index, which can be any unique number.
+The texture texis an API-specific texture identifier, e.g. a GLuint, or LPDIRECT3D9TEXTURE.
+The angular radius will be rad, in radians.
+If do_lightingis true, the planet should be directionally lit by the sun to produce phases.